lkrms/lime-machine/sources/README.md

     SHADOW_VOLUMES="C D"
     RSYNC_OPTIONS=()

-Shadow copies are mounted under `SHADOW_PATH` on the source server, which the rsync server must offer at `SOURCE_PATH`.
+Shadow copies are mounted under `SHADOW_PATH` on the source server, which the rsync server must offer at `SOURCE_PATH` (which must not be an array).
 Commands to create and delete shadow copies are issued over SSH (simpler Linux-friendly alternatives aren't secure enough).

 `SOURCE_SUB_PATH` is optional.
-It allows copying only one volume/folder from your shadow copy set.
+It allows replication of particular volumes and/or folders from your shadow copy set, and may be an array.

 See above for important notes regarding symlinks.